konstantin-lukas/anzol/README.md

 ## Planned features
 These features are not yet implement but we plan to do so in the foreseeable future.
 Feel free to make your own suggestions.
-- <b>useFirstRender:</b> Returns true on the first render and false otherwise.
 - <b>useClickOutside:</b> Takes a reference to an HTML element and a callback function, and calls that function when the user clicks anywhere outside the given element.
 - <b>useLocalStorage:</b> Provides access to local storage, with the additional option to update all usages of this hook